breakdance/breakdance/test/expected/bootstrap-css.md

 With the four tiers of grids available you're bound to run into issues where, at certain breakpoints, your columns don't clear quite right as one is taller than the other.
 To fix that, use a combination of a `.clearfix` and our [responsive utility classes](#responsive-utilities).
 .col-xs-6 .col-sm-3<br>
-Resize your viewport or check it out on your phone for an example..col-xs-6 .col-sm-3.col-xs-6 .col-sm-3.col-xs-6 .col-sm-3
+Resize your viewport or check it out on your phone for an example. .col-xs-6 .col-sm-3 .col-xs-6 .col-sm-3 .col-xs-6 .col-sm-3

 ```html
 <div class="row">